 Playing with the camera later in a café, waiting for the ferry, both the symbol and over-exposure re-occurred and I began to regret my impetuosity.

-Back in Normandy, I went online and found that the firmware was far from the current one, (which is the last one for the X100s I believe) so I downloaded and installed version 1.21.
+Back in Normandy, I went online and found that the firmware was far from current, (which is the last one for the X100s I believe) so I downloaded and installed version 1.21.

 The problem seems to have gone away and the camera is stable and seems fast and accurate.